CRYPTO-Isaac/RansomwareDECT/README.md

-# Real-Time Ransomware Detection System
+# Real-Time Ransomware Detection System for a client in the financial industry
 Machine Learning-Based Threat Detection & Classification Platform

 ---